-This experiment had two ideological frameworks.
+This experiment had two ideological frames.
 For simplicity, we refer to the first as "hate speech" and the second as "biased history."
 These two framing conditions captured two ideologically contrasting ways in which the regulation of public expression is discussed in Japan today.
 First, around 2010, nativist protests against Zainichi Koreans (i.e., resident Koreans in Japan) had caught public attention.
 Such protests often used abusive and racist language.
 In 2016, the Japanese government enforced the Hate Speech Elimination Act, but active discussions regarding such regulations still continue today.
 For example, the city of Kawasaki enforced a municipal ordinance to criminalize violation of the hate-speech ban in 2020.
 Such criminal punishment rules were not included in the aforementioned national act (Kotani 2018).
-Given the nationalistic nature of hate speech, under this framework, regulation of public expression is often supported more among left-wingers than right-wingers.
+Given the nationalistic nature of hate speech, under this frame, regulation